opentensor/developer-docs/docs/questions-and-answers.md

 Yes indeed.
 In Bittensor, the work of validating the blockchain is performed by the Opentensor Foundation on a Proof-of-Authority model.

-### What is the incentive for me to be a miner or a validator, or even create a subnet?
+### What is the incentive to be a miner or a validator, or create a subnet?

-Your incentive is that you harvest TAO.
-Every 12 seconds 1 TAO is minted, each subnet harvests a fraction of this newly-created TAO, based on Yuma Consensus over its scoring by Root Network validators.
-Each day, 7200 TAO (86,400 per day, one TAO per 12 seconds) are emitted into the network.
+Bittensor incentivizes participation through emission of TAO.
+Each day, 7200 TAO are emitted into the network (one TAO every 12 seconds).

-The allocation of the TAO harvest within each subnet is as follows:
+The emission of TAO within each subnet is as follows:

 - 18% to the subnet creator.
 - 41% to validators